openBackhaul/airInterface/README.md

 - published

 ### [1.1.0-tr532v1_1.d.t](./https://github.com/openBackhaul/airInterface/tree/TR532v1_1)
-- Model officially published by ONF in December 2016
+- Model about to be officially published by ONF
-- finalized
+- finalized and waiting for publishing

 ### [2.0.0-tsp.d.t](./https://github.com/openBackhaul/airInterface/tree/tsp)
-- Model officially published by ONF in December 2016
+- Component of TR-532 that has been updated by Deutsche Telekom, Ericsson, Ceragon, Nokia, SIAE and Telefonica
 - under definition

 ### Open Issue List